ErpNetDocs/dev/auth/automating-installation.md

 - **Install** an external application (Instance Manager creates a Trusted Application in the target @@name instance).
 - **Uninstall** an external application (Instance Manager removes the app registration from the instance).

-After a successful operation, Instance Manager sends an **app lifecycle event** payload (`schema = erpnet.appLifecycleEvent.v1`) to the external application's `redirectUrl`, so the external application can complete onboarding.
+After a successful operation, Instance Manager sends an **app lifecycle event** payload (`schema = erpnet.appLifecycleEvent.v1`) to the external application's `redirectUri`, so the external application can complete onboarding.

 Related topics: